shalkam/react-router-redirect/readme.md

 ### Inside a saga or side effect

 ```
-import { push } from 'react-router-redirector'; // or import replace, go, goForward, goBack
+import { push } from 'react-router-redirect'; // or import replace, go, goForward, goBack
 import client from 'client';
 import clientLoginMutation from 'gql/mutations/clientLogin';